Melissa was awarded a USCA faculty research grant for a study of demolished buildings in Detroit. Check out the press release here.

 Shin Shin is excited to present our first solo exhibition “Four Corners” at the Wedge Gallery of Woodbury University Burbank.
-Please join us for the opening reception on Friday February 7, 6:30-8:30pm.
+Please join us for the opening reception on Friday February 7, 6:30-9:00pm.
+Read more about the exhibition here.

 Shin Shin will be exhibiting our project “Up Close” at Detroit Design 139, a biennial exhibition organized by Bedrock, City of Detroit, Design Core, and others.
 DD139 will host a variety of events, lectures and discussions throughout the month of September that focus on the future of Detroit’s built and natural environment.
 We’re honored to be included!